bmartinowich/DSI-DC-2-stage/curriculum/Week-04/4.03 Intro to Logistic Regression/readme.md

 - Recall metrics for accuracy and misclassification
 - Understand odds and odds ratios, and contrast to probability

-### INSTRUCTOR PREP
-*Before this lesson, instructors will need to:*
-- Send math and additional resources on odds and logit models for read-ahead
-- Complete prep work

 ### LESSON GUIDE
 | TIMING  | TYPE  | TOPIC  |
 |:-:|---|---|